ffyuanda/problems/src/ICS 32/a5/README.md

 4. Add support for deleting the post

-    You first select a post, and click "Delete Post", and that's deleted!
+    You first select a post, then click "Delete Post", and that's deleted!

 5. Add a README.md display and edit support